nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 Note - the parameter names are different based on the package you're using.
 For
 example:

 * "q" is the parameter used by Drupal, Joomla, WordPress
 * "page" is used by CMS Made Simple

-Some software doesn't even need the query string, and can read from REQUEST_URI (WordPress supports this, for example):
+Some software don't even need the query string and can read from REQUEST_URI.
+For example, WordPress supports this:

 .. code-block:: nginx

     try_files $uri $uri/ /index.php;

+If you don't care about checking for the existence of directories, you can skip it by removing "$uri/".

-Of course, your mileage may vary and you may need more complex things based on your needs, but for a basic sites, these will work perfectly.
+Of course, your mileage may vary and you may require something more complex based on your needs, but for basic sites, these will work perfectly.
 You should always start simple and build from there.

-You can also decide to skip the directory check and remove "$uri/" from it as well, if you don't care about checking for the existence of directories.

 Passing Uncontrolled Requests to PHP
 ------------------------------------